-Two scholarships of \$1,500 each are available to fulltime incoming or returning students enrolled in the Bachelor of Arts degree program with a major or concentration in English or Philosophy, or Bachelor of Commerce degree program.
-To be eligible first-year students must have an average of 80% or better on high school entrance marks and returning students must maintain a 3.30 grade point average (GPA).
-Selection criteria includes academic achievement demonstrated Christian commitment These scholarships are funded through an endowment administered by The King's University College Foundation.
+(RA) BETTY AND LEN VOGELAAR SCHOLARSHIP Two scholarships of \$1,500 each are available to fulltime incoming or returning students enrolled in the Bachelor of Arts degree program with a major or concentration in English or Philosophy, or Bachelor of Commerce degree program.
+To be eligible first-year students must have an average of 80% or better on high school entrance marks and returning students must maintain a 3.30 G.P.A.
+Selection criteria include academic achievement and demonstrated Christian commitment.
+These scholarships are funded through an endowment administered by The King's University College Foundation.